dr-cooder/khinsider/readme.md

 Search khinsider for `term`.
 Return a list of `Soundtrack`s matching the search term.
 You can then access `soundtrack.id` or `soundtrack.url`.

+If `htmlHeaders` is specified, HTML pages will be downloaded using those headers.

 ### More

 There's a lot more detail to the API - more than would be sensible to write here.
 If you want to use `khinsider.py` as a module in a more advanced capacity, have a look at the `Soundtrack`, `Song`, and `File` objects in the source code!
 They're documented properly there for your reading pleasure.